Buying an Engagement Ring

 1. Don’t get caught up on trends.

 An engagement ring should be a timeless, a symbol of your love that will last forever.
 The aim should be to find the stone that is the perfect match for you and your future fiance.
 Look at their current jewellery to see what best suits his or her style.
 Are they a white or a yellow gold person?
 Do they wear statement jewellery or go for minimal pieces?

-2. A stone doesn’t have to be perfect on paper.
+2. A Diamond doesn’t have to be perfect on paper.

-You will hear a lot about the “Four Cs” (colour, cut, clarity, and carat), but certificate diamond should be just one of the factors in your decision-making.
+You will hear a lot about the “Four Cs” (colour, cut, clarity, and carat), but a certificated diamond should be just one of the factors in your decision-making.
 You don’t need a flawless diamond to create a beautiful ring.
 Diamonds that are 1/4, 1/3, 1/2, 3/4 and 1-carat command a higher price point.
 So why not look at one slightly under or over to fit around your budget.
 This way you can get more for your money.

 You will hear a lot about blood diamonds, so what are they?
-The term is used for diamond mined in a war zone and sold to finance an insurgency, or an invading army or warlord’s activity.
+The term is used for a diamond mined in a war zone and sold to finance an insurgency or an invading army or warlord’s activity.
 All our diamonds are ethically sauced and conflict-free.
 This is what you should be looking for.

-Once you know the style of ring be that solitaire and halo or a fancy shaped diamond, or gemstone.
+Once you know the style of the ring be that solitaire and halo or a fancy-shaped diamond, or gemstone.
 You need to start thinking about the setting.
 Think of the setting as the frame to put around your chosen stone.
 You can be bold and do something different and unique, but it is important that the ring reflects the style of the person who will be wearing it.
 At every step of the way we can help create that perfect ring, they will treasure forever.

 6. Don’t be afraid to have an entirely unique ring.